mintun-myo-2020/eggtive-infra/README.md

 | `make prometheus-ui` | Port-forward Prometheus to localhost:9090 |
 | `make seed-artifacts` | Upload Keycloak/Prometheus/Grafana binaries to S3 |
 | `make taint-backend` | Force rebuild backend EC2 on next apply |

+### Why `make down` is manual (not CI)

+CloudFront refuses to delete a VPC origin while it's still associated with a distribution.
+Terraform tries to destroy both simultaneously and fails with `CannotDeleteEntityWhileInUse`.

+`make down` handles this with a multi-step workaround:

+1. **CLI:** Patch CloudFront config to remove the ALB origin and switch `/api/*` + `/auth/*` behaviors to the S3 maintenance page
+2. **CLI:** Wait for CloudFront deployment to finish
+3. **CLI:** Delete the now-orphaned VPC origin
+4. **TF:** Remove the VPC origin from Terraform state (already deleted by CLI)
+5. **TF:** `terraform apply env_active=false` destroys remaining compute (EC2, RDS, ALB, VPC endpoints)

+On `make up`, Terraform recreates the VPC origin + ALB origin from scratch.

+This cannot be automated in CI because it requires sequential CLI operations with waits between them.
+Keep `env_active=true` in `dev.tfvars` so CI never attempts a teardown.

 ## CI/CD